 Materials: small sticks, leaves, rubber bands, a tray to hold paint, tempera or acrylic paint, glue, and a variety of materials such as wrapping paper, magazines, ribbon, gems, stickers, petals, etc.

 - Create paint brushes using the small sticks, leaves, and rubber bands.

 - Paint the large box using tempera or acrylic paints (or see Edible Tempera Paints.)

 - Discuss how the naturally made brush is a much different experience than a plastic brush.
 You can keep a regular paint brush on hand for your child to explore the difference.
 Ask your child to think about how the brush feels on their hand and the size/shape of the brush strokes.

 - Bring a variety of materials outside.
 Glue, paint, organize, and touch the materials.
 The sky’s the limit on this one!

 My daughter has a touch of SPD (hypersensitive) so the messier the activity the better!

 Colors, Colors, Everywhere!

-Super easy and fun.
-Reuse a long piece of cardboard by creating a color-sort game.
-We want to increase opportunities for our daughter to imitate/initiate words and sentences during play, and describing toys using colors is a great way to do this.
+- Reuse a long piece of cardboard by creating a color-sort game.
+We wanted to increase opportunities for our daughter to imitate/initiate words and sentences during play, and describing toys using colors is a great way to do this.